hleveillegauvin/spotifyAPI/README.md

 2) Endpoints:

 Endpoints are used to indicate what type of information you want to retrieve.
-Endpoints information is available on the Spotify website (https://developer.spotify.com/web-api/endpoint-reference/) Simply copy the endpoint from the website and paste it when prompted.
+Endpoints information is available on the Spotify website (https://developer.spotify.com/web-api/endpoint-reference/).
+Simply copy the endpoint from the website and paste it when prompted.
 For example: /v1/artists/{id}/top-tracks

 NOTE: All endpoints should beginning with a forward slash (/).
 On the Spotify website, the forward slash for the "Audio Analysis for a Track" endpoint is missing.
 You need to manually add the forward slash at the beginning of this endpoint to access this information.

-3) Spotify ID
+3) Spotify ID:

 IDs can be found in the Spotify app.
 Simply select the track, album, or artist, click share, and select URI to copy the ID.
 This script accepts IDs in two formats: spotify:track:2Kerz9H9IejzeIpjhDJoYG OR 2Kerz9H9IejzeIpjhDJoYG